isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **Marriage Solemnisations and Receptions**

-With effect from 3 Oct 2020 (inclusive) to 27 Dec 2020 (inclusive), marriage solemnisations and wedding receptions are required to comply to measures stipulated in this <a href="https://covid.gobusiness.gov.sg/guides/Weddings2_3Oct.pdf" target="_blank">document</a> [Last updated 17 Dec 20], depending on venue.

 With effect from 28 Dec 2020 (inclusive), marriage solemnisations and wedding receptions are required to comply to measures stipulated in this <a href="https://covid.gobusiness.gov.sg/guides/Weddings2_28dec.pdf" target="_blank">document</a> [Last updated 24 Dec 20], depending on venue.

 #### **Marine & Offshore (M&O) Sector**